 The client presents a dog with a history of weight loss despite a normal or increased appetite (polyphagia).
 There is also foul-smelling, loose, bulky faeces (stools).
 The increased faecal volume has a cow patty–like consistency.
 The number of defecations is also Increased (usually >3/day).

-Coprophagia or even pica, flatulence, and borborygmus is also reported with a previous history of acute vomiting (rare), abdominal pain, diarrhea associated with acquired disease - pancreatitis.
+Coprophagia or even pica, flatulence, and borborygmus are also reported with a previous history of acute vomiting (rare), abdominal pain, diarrhoea associated with the acquired disease - pancreatitis.
 Polydipsia or polyuria in patients with concurrent diabetes mellitus is also noted including instances of nervousness and aggression (rare).

-Physical examination shows a poor body condition, muscle wasting, poor hair quality (hair coat), polyphagia, bulky faeces and or diarrhea.
+Physical examination shows a poor body condition, muscle wasting, poor hair quality (hair coat), polyphagia, bulky faeces and or diarrhoea.
 Coprophagia is common and helps to differentiate it from IBD [Inflammatory bowel disease].